-This is all to say that it’s possible to leverage a platform or broker for some benefits, or for all of them, so it’s worth keeping that in mind.
+It’s possible to leverage a platform or broker for some benefits or all of them, so it’s worth keeping that in mind.

-4. What types of benefits do (you believe) you need?
+4. What types of benefits do you need?

-The final piece to consider is what types of employee benefits you’re currently considering.
-Make sure you have this list before looking at brokers or platforms as not everyone can help you with everything.
-Again, I’m ignoring business insurance (e.g. general liability, property), to focus on employee-facing benefits like:
+The final piece to consider is what employee benefits you’re currently considering.
+Have this list before looking at brokers or platforms, as not everyone can help you with everything.
+Again, I’m ignoring business insurance (e.g., general liability and property) to focus on employee-facing benefits like:

 - Medical insurance